 CITY OF LAWRENCEVILLE, ILLINOIS

-The Council of the City of Lawrenceville, Lawrence County, Illinois met in regular session in the City Council Chambers of the City Hall Building on Thursday, March 8, 2017 at the hour of 7:00 p.m.
-The following Aldermen were present on roll call: Fritch, Holcomb, Courtney, Volkman, Waldrop, Howder and Blacketer.
+The Council of the City of Lawrenceville, Lawrence County, Illinois met in regular session in the City Council Chambers of the City Hall Building on Thursday, April 11, 2019 at the hour of 7:00 p.m.
+The following Aldermen were present on roll call: Fritch, Holcomb, Howder, Courtney, Volkman, Waldrop, Blacketer and Stevens.
+Absent: None.

 Mayor Wagner called the meeting to order.
 Waldrop gave the prayer.
 All present then recited the Pledge of Allegiance while facing the flag.

 The Council had earlier received copies of the minutes of the regular Council meeting of March 14, 2019.
 Mayor Wagner asked for questions or comments.
 Blacketer made a motion to approve the minutes of the meeting of March 14, 2019.
 Volkman seconded the motion.
 Motion passed on a voice vote.